Optimized laser ion acceleration at the relativistic critical density surface: RTF-RPA mechanism

 In fact, hole boring \emph{is} observed for higher plasma density, as will later be shown in the context of Fig.~\ref{fig:optT} and \ref{fig:6}c.
 For lower densities, the plasma is transparent and the laser induced charge separation field only sweeps briefly over the ions.
 Consequently, the ion energy drops dramatically, rendering the energy gain negligible in this regime.
 For even smaller plasma density or at high values of $a_0$, another regime of efficient ion acceleration in a plasma wakefield is predicted~\cite{Liu2016,Liu2018}, which is beyond the scope of this paper, though it becomes visible at the lowest densities and highest laser intensity shown later in Fig.~\ref{fig:optT}.
-We note that the absolute ion energy in the SASL observed in our simulations is in good agreement with the results in~\cite{Brantov2016a}, where for the same laser parameters a 3D simulation has shown proton acceleration in a $\mathrm{CH_2}$ foil to $350\unit{\MeV}$ by SASL, albeit at somewhat higher density of $n_0=20 n_\mathrm{c}$~\footnote{This shift of the peak is (at least partially) explained by two major differences between the simulated system in 1D and 3D, that affect the SASL process, though it is inherently a 1D phenomenon.
+We note that the absolute ion energy in the \com{RTF-RPA} observed in our simulations is in good agreement with the results in~\cite{Brantov2016a}, where for the same laser parameters a 3D simulation has shown proton acceleration in a $\mathrm{CH_2}$ foil to $350\unit{\MeV}$ by \com{RTF-RPA}, albeit at somewhat higher density of $n_0=20 n_\mathrm{c}$~\footnote{This shift of the peak is (at least partially) explained by two major differences between the simulated system in 1D and 3D, that affect the \com{RTF-RPA} process, though it is inherently a 1D phenomenon.
 With added transversal dimensions, the relativistic density can be reduced not just by electron relativistic mass increase, but also number density decrease due to the transverse ponderomotive force; also, self focusing occurs that can increase $a_0$ quite significantly, which in turn also shifts the peak to higher bulk densities.}. \\

-The underlying ultimate limitation for the maximum ion energy at a given pulse duration and peak intensity is the coupling of two variables with the one parameter of plasma density: relativistic front acceleration and maximum relativistic front velocity.
-The former one needs to be matched to that of the ions so that they can stay close to the relativistic front, and the latter should be as high as possible as it dictates the maximum possible ion energy limit.
-The optimum plasma density consequently resembles a compromise between those two optimization goals, since an increase of the relativistic front velocity would inevitably leave the ions behind during the initial acceleration phase.
+The underlying ultimate limitation for the maximum ion energy at a given pulse duration and peak intensity is the coupling of two variables with the one parameter of plasma density: \com{RTF} acceleration and maximum \com{RTF} velocity.
+The former one needs to be matched to that of the ions so that they can stay close to the \com{RTF}, and the latter should be as high as possible as it dictates the maximum possible ion energy limit.
+The optimum plasma density consequently resembles a compromise between those two optimization goals, since an increase of the \com{RTF} velocity would inevitably leave the ions behind during the initial acceleration phase.